rust-unofficial/too-many-lists/src/third-layout.md

 as a very simple GC.
 For many workloads, it has significantly less throughput than a tracing collector, and it completely falls over if you manage to build cycles.
 But hey, it's all we've got!
-Thankfully, for our usecase we'll never run into cycles (feel free to try to prove this to yourself &emdash; I sure won't).
+Thankfully, for our usecase we'll never run into cycles (feel free to try to prove this to yourself &mdash; I sure won't).

 So how do we do reference-counted garbage collection? `Rc`!
 Rc is just like Box, but we can duplicate it, and its memory will *only* be freed when *all*